GRA, GTA, and GA Appointments: General Guidelines and Eligibility

 During the fall and spring semesters, GTA appointments shall not normally exceed 50% (0.50 FTE).
-GTA appointments in excess of 0.50 FTE must be approved by Graduate Studies or by the Dean's Office of the College of Liberal Arts & Sciences in advance of an appointment offer and will be approved only in extraordinary circumstances.
+GTA appointments in excess of 0.50 FTE must be approved by the Dean's Office of the appointing school or college in advance of an appointment offer and will be approved only in extraordinary circumstances.
 See the Memorandum of Agreement between The University of Kansas and the Board of Regents and the American Federation of Teachers - Kansas (Representing Graduate Teaching Assistants at the University of Kansas, Lawrence).

 During the fall and spring semesters, GRA appointments may be made up to 72.5% (0.725 FTE).

 During the fall and spring semesters, GA appointments shall not normally exceed 50% (0.50 FTE).
 GA appointments in excess of 50% (0.50 FTE) must be approved by Graduate Studies in advance of an appointment offer and will be approved only in special circumstances.

 Although GRA, GTA, and GA appointments in excess of 50% (0.50 FTE) have the undesirable potential to extend time towards degree, GRA appointments contribute directly to students' research agendas.
 Therefore, during the fall and spring semesters, GRA appointments and combined GRA/GTA or GRA/GA appointments of up to 72.5% (0.725 FTE) may be approved so long as the GTA or GA component of the appointment does not exceed 50% (0.50 FTE).
 (Please see exceptions/special circumstances section for more information.)
 Departments are expected to monitor appointments in excess of 50% (0.50 FTE) to ensure that the graduate students’ assistantship assignments enhance their academic preparation and do not interfere with progress towards degree.